 Enabling In-Queue Callback

-- The caller’s position in the queue is held for them and once they reach the head of the queue, Dialpad will call them back.
+- The caller’s position in the queue is held, and once they reach the top of the queue, Dialpad will call them back.

-- The caller will hear a message prompting them to either:
+- When Dialpad calls them back, the caller hears a message prompting them to either:

 - Press 2 to cancel the request

 - If the caller selects 1, they will be connected to the next available Agent.

 If a callback is placed and the call goes missed or unanswered by an Agent, the caller won't lose their place in the queue, they will be next in line for the next available Agent.

 How it Works From an Agent's Point of View

 Let's take a look at the callback process from the Agent's point of view.